cappymayor/kafka-on-kubernetes/thought-process.md

 ---

+### 4. Database Workload (Deployment vs. StatefulSet)

+For the local prototyping phase using Minikube, the PostgreSQL source database was deployed using a standard Kubernetes `Deployment` with ephemeral storage.

+#### Production Evolution
+In a proper multi-node production cluster, deploying a database via a standard `Deployment` introduces severe data loss risk.
+For the production rollout, we will evolve this into a **StatefulSet tied to a PersistentVolumeClaim (PVC)**, the manifest will be upgraded to utilize a dedicated cloud-native `StorageClass` (e.g., `gp3` on AWS EKS) to dynamically provision an Elastic Block Store.

 ### 4. Externalizing the Strimzi Operator (Upstream Helm Reference)

 **Decision:** I chose to point directly to the upstream Strimzi Helm repository rather than vendoring/copying all the operator template files into this repository alongside our custom `Chart.yaml` and `values.yaml` overrides.